Kansans impacted by 2022 wildfires and snow storms can get USDA repair grants

 - Wallace

-The grants are being made available through supplemental disaster funding under the Rural Disaster Home Repair Grant Program.
-Through this program, people may apply to receive grants of up to $40,675 directly from USDA to repair their homes.
+The grants are available through supplemental disaster funding under the Rural Disaster Home Repair Grant Program.
+Through this program, people may apply for grants of up to $40,675 directly from the USDA to repair their homes.

 Funds will be available until expended.
 They may be used to:

-- pay for home repair expenses that were a result of a presidentally declared disasters in calendar year 2022
+- Pay for home repair expenses that were a result of presidentially-declared disasters in the calendar year 2022

 To be eligible: